zfs-retire agent crashes fmd on systems without vdev devids

 This should only be a problem on systems without vdev devids, like my KVM machine that uses blkdev instead of sd driver.
 We should have the replace_with_spare function in the retire agent send its libzfs handle to libzfs.

-Updated by Kody Kantor almost 2 years ago
+Updated by Kody Kantor over 2 years ago

 - Ran the zfs test suite.
 See #10241 for the failures encountered.